VukadinovicLuka/TourGuide/README.md

 Discover trending and popular content through the analytics-driven interface.

 ## Documentation
-Complete project documentation, including detailed technical requirements and entity specifications, is available in the docs/ directory of the repository or in the project documentation file provided with the course materials.
+Complete project documentation, including detailed technical requirements and entity specifications, is available in the docs/ directory of the repository.

 ## Contact
 For questions, feedback, or support, please reach out to luka.zarkovo29@gmail.com.